All Episodes

 As soon as you imagine that somebody's giving you rights, be it God or be it the government, then you don't really understand rights in the most productive way.

-The most productive way is you have every right until somebody who can put you in jail tells you you don't, and well, then I could argue you still have the right, you just better not do it.
+The most productive way is you have every right until somebody who can put you in jail tells you you don't.

 Now, I have to say that I'm not surprised.

-I don't know how it'll end, you know.
+I don't know how it'll end.

-But it doesn't surprise me that Harvard of all places could put up a good legal battle.
+But it doesn't surprise me that Harvard, of all places, could put up a good legal battle.

-So you would expect that the most connected, capable, high-level uh lawyers in the world would know how to get to a judge who could give them what they want, which is half of the game, maybe more than half.
+So you would expect that the most connected, capable, high-level lawyers in the world would know how to get to a judge who could give them what they want, which is half of the game, maybe more than half.

 So don't be surprised when you see Harvard able to put up a good fight in the legal sense.